boldare/boldare-radar/README.md

 ## How to update the data?

-Add new entry or edit existing entry in `data/entries.json`
+Edit or add new file in `src/data` folder.